envoyious/Snake/README.md

 # Snake

-Made over the summer to learn C# and FNA.
+A small Nokia-like Snake made over the summer to learn C# and FNA.

 Play the game [here](https://abyssalenvoy.itch.io/snake-ii).